 Implant Selection: Dr. Kirn uses both saline-filled and silicone gel-filled implants.
 Most commonly, implants from the Mentor Corporation (www.mentorwwllc.com) are used.
 Gel implants were re-approved by the FDA in 2006.
 Dr. Kirn participated in one of the FDA clinical trials on gel implants giving him years of experience with them before their general re-approval.
 There are certain circumstances where saline or gel implants may have a particular advantage.
 Therefore, the choice of saline or gel implant is a decision made jointly between you and Dr. Kirn.

 Implant size selection is one of the most important aspects of a successful breast augmentation procedure.
-The choice is highly personal, but must remain within accepted safe surgical technology.
+The choice is highly personal but must remain within accepted safe surgical technology.
 During the consultation, you will have the opportunity to try on sizer implants to provide a simulation of breast volume.
-Computer imaging is also used to provide a visual simulation of the anticipated result.
 While there is no exact method to precisely select an implant size, these two methods have proven valuable over time in our practice and have minimized the need for size change operations.

 The Operation: Nearly all of Dr. Kirn's breast augmentation procedures are performed at the SCA Lexington Surgery Center.
 The Surgery Center is an AAAASF accredited outpatient operating room which has been in Lexington since 1981.
 Patients benefit from attentive care by the staff and the safety advantages of a professionally managed, multispecialty facility.
-For patient comfort, general anesthesia is provided by a Board Certified Anesthesiology group.
+For patient comfort and safety, general anesthesia is provided by a Board-Certified Anesthesiology group.

 All patients are raised into a sitting position after the implants are in to confirm proper positioning and, for saline implants, make any fill volume adjustments to maximize symmetry.